-My series about the 1969 Stonewall Riots was described as “one of the best articles related to the uprising” by civil rights activist Joe Knudson; and Oscar-nominated writer/playwright Larry Kramer called it “Excellent, very moving.
+At George Mason University’s Center for the Advancement of Public Health, I led editorial for COMPASS, a multimedia resource that earned a model program award from the U.S. Department of Education.
+My series on the Stonewall Riots, described as “one of the best articles related to the uprising,” was praised by Oscar-nominated writer/playwright Larry Kramer, who called it “Excellent, very moving.
 It is nice to be seen in this way.
 It never happens!”
-The series has been cited in the Michigan Journal of Gender and Law, and in Emily K. Hobson’s critically-acclaimed book, Lavender and Red.
+The series has been cited in the Michigan Journal of Gender and Law, and in the critically-acclaimed book, Lavender and Red.

-As a community manager for TechSoup, I led a team of experts to position the forum as a resource for the global nonprofit sector, as well as a content partner for brands like Microsoft, Adobe and Box.
-More recently, I led a digital campaign for a national housing initiative, working alongside NYC Council Member Ritchie Torres and others to promote affordable housing for diverse elders in the five boroughs.
-My work was featured in a communications textbook published by Routledge in 2016, and drew support from the likes of Senator Tammy Baldwin and Star Trek actor George Takei.
+Later, I designed a consumer portal and led a digital campaign for a national housing initiative, working alongside NYC Council Member Ritchie Torres and others to promote affordable housing in the five boroughs and beyond.
+My work was featured in a communications textbook published by Routledge in 2016 and drew support from the likes of Senator Tammy Baldwin and actor George Takei.